 After accidental shooting landed foul-mouthed mom in jail, police now looking to make 2nd arrest

-BATON ROUGE - Police aim to make a second arrest after a pair of children got hold of an assault rifle and fired it off inside an apartment, injuring themselves in the process.
+BATON ROUGE - Police aim to make a second arrest weeks after a belligerent Baton Rouge mom was booked for an accidental shooting that sent two children to a hospital.

 Arrest documents say Baton Rouge police are now looking to arrest 22-year-old Jahavez Taylor, the owner of the "draco" gun that injured the two boys.
 Police believe the weapon was left out on the kitchen counter when the children, ages 3 and 6, found it.